BenjV/SYNO-packages/README.md

 So changing the port whithin the application will not function.

 This package is not an upgrade of an old (python 2) package.
-So make a backup from within SickChil or Medusa first and restore it after the new installation.
+So make a backup from within SickChill or Medusa first and restore it after the new installation.